At a Glance

 Sometimes called auto-adjusting CPAP or auto-CPAP, APAP machines use algorithms that turn raw sensor data into usable information about what air pressure level the machine should generate.
 Since each manufacturer uses a different algorithm, APAP machines can differ significantly between different makes and models.
 People prescribed APAP therapy can work with their doctor to find the model that works best for their unique needs.

-CPAP machines are programmed with a fixed air pressure level that is determined through a CPAP titration study conducted at a sleep clinic.
+CPAP machines are programmed with a fixed air pressure level that's determined through a CPAP titration study conducted at a sleep clinic.
 APAP machines calculate the correct pressure level throughout the night by applying an algorithm to data collected by the device.

 Some people find APAP treatment more comfortable than CPAP therapy due to the lower average air pressure.
 Others have reported that an APAP machine’s frequently changing pressure levels makes it difficult for them to sleep.